 The implementation of our business strategy and our future results of operations and financial condition are subject to a number of risks and uncertainties.
-We discuss in detail factors that could adversely affect our actual results and performance, as well as the successful implementation of our business strategy, under the heading "Risk Factors" beginning on page 10.
+We discuss in detail factors that could adversely affect our actual results and performance, as well as the successful implementation of our business strategy, under the heading "Risk Factors" beginning on page 12.
 Before you invest in our securities, you should carefully consider all of the information in this prospectus, including matters set forth under the heading "Risk Factors," including:

-- we may not be able to continue to purchase Association Accounts at favorable prices, or on sufficiently favorable terms, or at all; - we may not be able to recover sufficient amounts on our Accounts to cover our costs; - we face intense competition from lawyers, collection agencies, and other direct and indirect competitors; - we are dependent upon third-party law firms to service our Accounts; - we may not be successful at acquiring and collecting Accounts in other states profitably; - the Rodgers family will effectively control our company by beneficially owning more than 51% of our outstanding common stock; and - government regulation, current laws, and new laws may limit our ability to recover and enforce the collection of our Accounts.
+- we may not be able to continue to purchase Association Accounts at favorable prices, or on sufficiently favorable terms, or at all; - since debtors under Accounts are third parties that we have little or no information about, we cannot predict when any given Account will pay off or how much such payoff will yield; - we may not be able to recover sufficient amounts on our Accounts to cover our costs; - · we face intense competition from lawyers, collection agencies, and other direct and indirect competitors; - we are dependent upon third-party law firms to service our Accounts; - we may not be successful at acquiring and collecting Accounts in other states profitably; - the Rodgers family will effectively control our company by beneficially owning more than 50% of our outstanding common stock; and - government regulation, current laws, and new laws may limit our ability to recover and enforce the collection of our Accounts